BrettCoulstock/Subtitle-to-CSV/README.md

 ## About

-This is a reasonably quick and dirty script I wrote to quickly solve a problem.
+This is a reasonably quick and dirty script I wrote to solve a problem.
+It is quite a lateral use of subtitling software and SRT files.
 It probably is not terribly robust, but hopefully it is of some use to someone.